Curious-Yu/WY_Portfolio/README.md

         * Responsive

-      * Side bar or other contents :thought_balloon:
+      * Side bar or other contents

     4. Footer

-      * Copyright :thought_balloon:
+      * Copyright